Sign up to our Newsletter

 Damages

-The compensation given to a plaintiff in civil lawsuits.
-An example of monetary damages given could be covering medical expenses or replacing damaged property.
+Monetary damages are compensation given to a plaintiff in civil lawsuits.
+Examples of monetary damages include covering medical expenses or replacing damaged property.

 Defendant

-A person who is accused of a criminal proceeding or being sued.
+A defendant is a person who is accused of a criminal proceeding or being sued.
 The defendant is the person in court who is defending themselves from the charges.

 Dissent